...After your Introductory Lesson

 Four 90-minute lessons.
-Learn the basics before jumping into lessons!
-In this course you will learn all about grooming, bathing, tacking up, cleaning tack, horse parts, saddle parts, horse colors, how to read your horse's body language, how to safely lead your horse, basic groundwork skills, and basic horse care.
+Learn the basics before jumping into riding lessons!
+In this course you will learn all about grooming, bathing, tacking up, cleaning tack, horse parts, saddle parts, horse colors, how to read your horse's body language, and how to safely lead your horse as well as some basic ground work skills.
 This is a ground-based course that will get you set up to move into riding lessons.
-Each day is packed and you will be given homework for each week to fast-track your horsemanship knowledge!
+This course is NOT a prerequisite for Horsemanship I. You may choose to start with either course.

 ***Horsemanship Courses are not available all year long.
 These are specialized classes that are only offered when Cassandra's schedule allows.***

 Introductory Lessons for New Students

 We provide Introductory Lessons for new local students interested in trying out our school.
 Your first lesson is discounted in order to ensure that horseback riding is something you would like to pursue and/or to guage whether our teaching style and facilities are suitable to your needs and goals.
 Introductory lessons are 60 minutes each and are $45.
 This gives newcomers a low-risk option to come and see what we're all about!
 To schedule an introductory lesson please send an email to firstname.lastname@example.org.

 A closed lesson for any level of rider or riders.
 This is a 60 minute session that may include riding, ground work, horse care, tack care, or any other points of interest for the student depending on his or her own goals.
 This lesson may be one-on-one, or may include multiple people of your choice, but no additional students will be added to this lesson by the instructor.